Arkaraj/Tristan/README.md

 }
 ```

-- [] User can add details about themselves
+- [ ] User can add details about themselves
-- [] User should be able to create skills
+- [ ] User should be able to create skills
-- [] User should be able to add/remove sills to their profile
+- [ ] User should be able to add/remove sills to their profile
-- [] User should be able to create Projects
+- [ ] User should be able to create Projects
-- [] User should be able to add/remove projects to their profile
+- [ ] User should be able to add/remove projects to their profile

 ### Routes

 - GET /api/user/ Show User full details
+- PUT /api/user/ Update User details
 - POST /api/user User can add details about themselves
+- GET /api/skills Get all skills
 - POST /api/skills User can create skills
+- DELETE /api/skills User can delete skills
+- GET /api/projects/ Get all projects
 - POST /api/projects User can create projects
+- DELETE /api/projects User can delete projects
 - POST /api/skills/:skillId add skill to User profile
 - POST /api/projects/:projectId add project to User profile
-- DELETE /api/skills/:skillId remove skill to User profile
-- DELETE /api/projects/:projectId remove project to User profile

 ### Route Testing